Virsa Singh Valtoha: Political career

 Valtoha first became involved in the All India Sikh Student Federation during the time of Sant Jarnail Singh Bhindranwale.
 During this period he was allegedly behind multiple killings and bomb blasts.
 Valtoha was elected to the Punjab Legislative Assembly from the Valtoha constituency in 2007.
 During the 2012 Punjab election, Valtoha constituency underwent boundary delimitation.
 Valtoha then successfully contested the Punjab Assembly seat from Khem Karan.
+Valtoha served as an MLA from 2007-2017 and a chief parliamentary secretary from 2012-2017.
+He was a member of the Akali Dal top-decision making body.